List of Kamen Rider Black characters: Hayato Hayamizu

 Hayato Hayamizu (速水 隼人, Hayamizu Hayato) is an inspector who pursues Kotaro, believing he's a troublemaker.
 He was last seen knocked unconscious by Maribaron when she uses him to arrest Kotaro for her.

 Hayato Hayamizu is portrayed by Minoru Sawatari (佐渡 稔, Sawatari Minoru).

-Ten Kamen Riders
+Ten Veteran Kamen Riders

-The original ten veteran Kamen Riders are composed of Kamen Riders 1 to ZX.
+The original Ten veteran Kamen Riders are composed of Kamen Riders 1 to ZX.
 They help Black RX in defeating the Crisis Empire.
 They appear at their base in the Arizona Desert in episodes 41-43 and help RX in episodes 44-47.

 The appearance of the previous 10 Kamen Riders in the last 7 episodes of the series was their last in the franchise history, up until Kamen Rider Decade: All Riders vs. Dai-Shocker, not counting the remake versions of Kamen Riders 1, 2, and V3 in recent movies Kamen Rider: The First and Kamen Rider: The Next.